 There are two small free parking lots located nearby.
 One is directly in front of our booth and the other is located across the street.
 If both lots are full, there is also metered street parking available in the area.

-Yes, there are two bathrooms available on the main lower deck of the boat, one of which is handicap accessible.
+Yes, there are two bathrooms available on the main lower deck of the boat.

 No, smoking is not allowed on board.